Toronto District School Board

 The provincial priorities in education re-affirm the TDSB’s commitment to student achievement and academic success, and are reflected in the renewed MYSP.
 Inspiring Minds and Shaping Futures: Our Multi-Year Commitment to Student Success (2024-2028).

-The TDSB will share our progress on an annual basis with students, parents/guardians/caregivers, staff, community partners and education partners through the Student Achievement Plan.
-The TDSB will use three main strategies integrated with equity and a commitment to Truth and Reconciliation to improve student experiences and learning outcomes:
+The TDSB will share our progress with students, parents/guardians/caregivers, staff, community partners and education partners through the Student Achievement Plan, Board reports, and school-based improvement planning efforts.
+The TDSB will use three main strategies integrated with equity and guided by the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), and the Truth and Reconciliation Commission of Canada: Calls to Action to improve student experiences and learning outcomes:

-• Central professional learning sessions, webinars, and resources often open to all educators as relevant.
+• Central professional learning sessions, webinars, and resources.

-• Targeted support for individual schools, teachers, and students depending context, needs, resources, and relevance.
+• Differentiated support for schools, teachers, and students.

-• A school improvement process within all schools in which schools work with the local community to establish three core school goals in achievement, belonging, and Indigenous Education.
+• A school improvement process within all schools in which schools work with the local community to establish focus areas in Achieve, Belong, Thrive, and Indigenous Education.
 Schools throughout the year go through a process of planning, acting, and reflecting to achieve their goals.

-Below are selected examples of strategies in place (or currently under development) which will support the TDSB’s achievement of its MYSP.
+Below are selected examples of strategies that support the TDSB’s achievement of its MYSP.

 Anti-Hate and Anti-Racism Strategy